 Ironically, one of the worst things a student can do prior to a huge, important exam is also one of the more common pre-exam rituals: The All-Nighter.

-For obvious reasons, operating on 24+ hours of no sleep has its negative repercussions on cognitive and physical performance.
+For obvious reasons, operating on 24+ hours of no sleep has its negative repercussions on cognitive health and physical performance.
 However, the average student need not wait for the pre-exam "all-nighter" to experience the negative effects of sleep deprivation, as most students operate on sub-optimal sleep levels at all times.
 And the cognitive downside to habitually sub-optimal sleep?

 - Poor Memory Consolidation